palawatsupharerk/palawatsupharerk.github.io/README.md

+#Part I - Clean Your Data
+Remove inaccurate or irrelevant information from your dataset.
+Incorrect data can lead to false conclusions when you're modeling.

 ## A Few Commandments of Data Validation
 * Data Validation is not the same as Verification.
 Data validation is mandated by FDA regulation.